Skip to content

 First, we case on whether the front of the queue is NULL.
 If so, then the queue is empty and we return the empty sequence.

 If the queue is not empty, we need to walk down the linked list of elements and gather up all their values into a sequence.
 But we must treat the last element of the queue specially, for two reasons.
 First, since the push operation is going to follow the back pointer directly to the last list cell without traversing all the others, we need to take that element now rather than waiting to get to it at the end of the recursion starting from the front.
-Second, and relatedly, there will be two pointers to this final list cell -- one from the back field and one from the next field of the second to last cell (or the front pointer, if there is only one cell in the list), so we need to be careful not to take this cell twice.
+Second, and relatedly, there will be two pointers to this final list cell -- one from the back field and one from the next field of the second to last cell (or the front pointer, if there is only one cell in the list), and we need to be careful not to take this cell twice.

 Accordingly, we begin by take-ing the tail cell and passing it separately to the QueueAux predicate, which has the job of walking down the cells from the front and gathering all the rest of them into a sequence.
-We take the result from QueueAux and snoc on the very last element.
+We take the result from QueueAux and Snoc on the very last element.

 Finally, the QueueAux predicate recurses down the list of cells and returns a list of their contents.